Marcus Allbäck

 Marcus Christian Allbäck (/sv/; born 5 July 1973) is a Swedish former professional footballer who played as a striker.
 He was known for his sharp finishing ability and represented clubs in Sweden, Denmark, Italy, the Netherlands, England, and Germany during a career that spanned between 1992 and 2009.
 A full international between 1999 and 2008, he won 74 caps for the Sweden national team and scored 30 goals.
 He represented Sweden at three UEFA European Championships (2000, 2004, and 2008) as well as two FIFA World Cups (2002 and 2006).

 After his playing career he served as an assistant coach for the Sweden national team between 2009 and 2016.

 Club career

 Early career

 Born in Gothenburg, Allbäck started his professional career with Örgryte IS.
 He then proceeded to have two modest loan stints abroad, with Lyngby Boldklub and A.S.
 Bari of Serie A, before rejoining his first club.

-In 2000, he joined SC Heerenveen of the Eredivisie, before moving to Aston Villa for £2 million in 2002.
+In 2000, he joined SC Heerenveen of the Eredivisie, before moving to Aston Villa for £2 million in 2002, scoring on his debut against FC Zurich in the UEFA Intertoto Cup.
 He was not a regular for the Premier League club, due to Darius Vassell and Juan Pablo Ángel.
 At the end of his contract, he joined Hansa Rostock in the summer of 2004.